Get started now.

 - Health care and human services—Employment in this sector has been growing rapidly.
 For instance, between 2009 and 2013, it grew by about 9.4 percent—to almost 233,000 workers.5 And, at an average of over 2.5 percent a year, it's expected to keep a strong pace through at least the year 2020—higher than the overall provincial average of 1.8 percent.
 Opportunities exist throughout the province, even in regions like Vancouver Island, where about 18,000 people are employed in the health sector.6 Demand for all kinds of professionals in this sector—from nurses to medical laboratory assistants to medical office administrators to community support workers—should continue to stay strong for a long time to come.

 - Digital and interactive media—With more than $2 billion each year in sales—generated by over 600 companies—this BC industry has a worldwide reputation for producing excellent work and employment opportunities.
 Over 60 percent of those companies are in the Greater Vancouver area (including household names like Nintendo and Electronic Arts).7 But big employers like Disney also operate in places like the Okanagan Valley.
-Schools such as The Art Institute of Vancouver and the Centre for Arts and Technology help students become skilled animators, video game designers, special effects artists, web programmers, digital filmmakers, music producers, and more.
+Schools such as LaSalle College Vancouver help students become skilled animators, video game designers, visual special effects artists, game programmers, digital filmmakers, and more.